tomjnunez/task_manager_redux/README.md

 <% end %>
 ```

 Let's visit our page to see if that's done what we expect it to.
-Go ahead and reload `/tasks` and see if you find your tasks now instead of those pesky pound signs.
+Reload `/tasks` and see if you find your tasks now instead of those pesky pound signs.

 No?
 Do you get a no method error?
 Bummer.
 If we're still on the same page it looks like we do still have a `Task` object, but `title` is not a method for that object.